ebi-ait/hca-to-scea-tools/README.md

      ```
      conda activate perl-atlas-test
      ```
+#### Running the tool ####

-5. Copy the validate_magetab.pl perl script into your home or other directory where you will run the tool, it can be found on EC2 in the /data/tools/scea-perl-atlas-validator folder.
-The corresponding sdrf file should be in the same folder.
+1. Copy the validate_magetab.pl perl script into your home or other directory where you will run the tool, it can be found on EC2 in the /data/tools/scea-perl-atlas-validator folder.

+3. Ensure your idf file and sdrf file is in the same folder.
 The tool will automatically detect the sdrf file given the idf filename prefix.

-6. Execute the script (with idf and sdrf files in the same directory)
+5. Run the script:
      ```
      perl path-to/validate_magetab.pl -i <idf-file>
      ```
-     (You can ignore ArrayExpress errors)
+#### Error types ####

+- An error message should appear next to specific error codes, e.g. SC-E03, SC-E04, SC-E02, SC-E05, GEN-E06.
+If there is no error message, please ask the scea team what this error means on the hca-to-scea slack channel, and record it in this SOP.
+- The tool will return an error message saying that the HCA bundle UUID and HCA bundle version are not specified.
+You can ignore this error.
+- An error message saying 'Additional attribute " " not found in SDRF' is likely causes by extra white space, tabs or empty lines in the input files.

 ## Where to send the files for review?